 I thought it is necessary to add some extra resources for you guys to learn even more especially if there some areas I did not mention.
 If you need to know more about E-Commerce, then check these resources.

 How to Make a Web Site: The Complete Beginner’s Guide-By Melanie Pinola

 Decrease your E-Commerce Sites Page Load Time by James Gurd

 A Complete Guide To SEO For E-Commerce by David McSweeney

 Complete Guide To SEO by NEIL PATE

 6 Most Effective Web Techniques To Generate Free Traffic by Oyundoyin Anthony

 How To Double Your Traffic With YouTube By Oyundoyin Anthony

 You can add more to it through your comment and let people share from your experience.
-If you have any question on how to set up e-commerce website don’t be hesitate to ask on your comment.
+If you have any question on how to set up an e-commerce website don’t be hesitate to ask for your comment.